Pig Butchering Crypto Scam: Why is a cryptocurrency exchange requesting I deposit more tokens for taxes?

 Eventually, the scammer vanishes, cuts off contact, and takes the victim’s invested money resulting in another successful pig butchering crypto scam.

-How Kugelman Law Can Help a Pig Butchering Scam Victim
+How Kugelman Law Can Help a Pig Butchering Crypto Scam Victim

-The tax and crypto attorneys at Kugelman Law can work with pig butchering scam victims based in California to help in recovery efforts with law enforcement and tax reporting needs.
+The tax and crypto attorneys at Kugelman Law can work with pig butchering crypto scam victims for their tax reporting needs.

 Tax reporting theft loss: Kugelman Law crypto tax attorneys and accountants can help file a theft loss for the tax year that you lost your funds, which will help decrease your overall taxable income in the year you incurred the loss.
 This engagement would be on a flat fee basis and not contingency.